 Our bodies are aging every second, and there is no way to stop it; but what if we were SMARTER about it?
 What if instead of trying to stop wrinkles from happening (when we all know they will as we get older) we start a skincare regimen that will give our skin the nutrients that it needs now so that it will maintain its elasticity, collagen, and moisture?
 If the skin is maintained in a healthy state, fine lines and wrinkles will not develop as quickly.

 Smart aging is a lifestyle.
 It takes patience and practice, but following the S.M.A.R.T. acronym guide provides the building blocks you need:

-A: Assess – Every body is different and at a different aging stage in life, your esthetician will guide you in your at home routine every month and pick a monthly treatment schedule that best suits you.
-A complete skin analysis and consultation is key during your monthly visits and are personalized to meet your skin goals.
+A: Assess – Everybody is different and at a different aging stage in life, your esthetician will guide you in your at-home routine every month and pick a monthly treatment schedule that best suits you.
+A complete skin analysis and consultation are key during your monthly visits and are personalized to meet your skin goals.
 If your goals change, that’s okay!
 Every visit should touch on your goals and communication is key.

 R: Routine – I always like to use the 80/20 rule when it comes to a skincare routine.
 Your home care routine makes up 80%, and your monthly visits to your esthetician make up 20%.
-A consistent at home skin care routine can be simple to keep your skin healthy and ready to absorb and respond better during your monthly facials.
-At home, you do not need to be worried about the latest devices and technology, this time should be reserved for maintaining skin’s natural moisture barrier, (think healthy skin barrier = healthy collagen and elastin à less wrinkles) so that when you go to your monthly facials, your skin is ready for a workout!
+A consistent at-home skincare routine can be simple to keep your skin healthy and ready to absorb and respond better during your monthly facials.
+At home, you do not need to be worried about the latest devices and technology, this time should be reserved for maintaining skin’s natural moisture barrier, (think healthy skin barrier = healthy collagen and elastin = fewer wrinkles) so that when you go to your monthly facials, your skin is ready for a workout!